dougsweetser/simply_animate_math/docs/static/plane_summary.md

-# Doing math in the plane
+# Static numbers in a plane as complex numbers

 ![](../img/plane_t_detail_complex.png)